John Webber (politician)

 John Webber (1841 - 12 March 1904) was an Australian politician.
 He was a member of the Queensland Legislative Council.

 Early life

 Webber was born in Kingsbrompton, Somerset, in 1841 to Thomas Webber and his wife Ann (née Burston).
-Webber married Henrietta Wells, in 1869 at Wanganella, New South Wales.
+Webber married Henrietta Wells, in 1869 in Wanganella, New South Wales.

 Politics

 Webber was a member of the Bulloo Divisional Board, the Rabbit Board, and from May 1899 till his death a member of the Queensland Legislative Council.

 Later life

 Webber died on 12 March 1904 at St Helen's Private Hospital in Brisbane, following a long illness.., and was buried in Toowong Cemetery but later exhumed for burial in Thargomindah with his wife.